intel-analytics/ipex-llm/python/llm/example/GPU/Speculative-Decoding/README.md

-# Self-Speculative Decoding for Large Language Model FP16 vInference using BigDL-LLM on Intel GPUs
+# Self-Speculative Decoding for Large Language Model FP16 Inference using BigDL-LLM on Intel GPUs
 You can use BigDL-LLM to run FP16 inference for any Huggingface Transformer model with ***self-speculative decoding*** on Intel GPUs.
 This directory contains example scripts to help you quickly get started to run some popular open-source models using self-speculative decoding.
 Each model has its own dedicated folder, where you can find detailed instructions on how to install and run it.

 ## Verified Hardware Platforms